 - Font – The text font.
 Your Body style should use something easy to read.

 - Spacing – The white space before, after, and between words or letters.
-Tinkering with spacing can impact how easy your book is to read.
+Tinkering with spacing can affect how easy your book is to read.

 - Justification – Most books use ‘Justified’ text that ensures the lines are the same across the page.
 If you use Justified text, be sure to look for lines with extra spacing and hyphenate a word to break the line.